entn-at/g2p/README.md

 * More experimentation with model hyper-params, same results should be obtained with smaller and faster NN model.
 * Optimize the trained networks: [documentation](https://www.tensorflow.org/mobile/optimizing)
 * In case of fst+nn, the most time is taken by intersection operation.
 During lattice composition from NN output, it can be sufficiently pruned, speeding up subsequent intersection.
+* For really long words (perhaps unseen context), NN gets confused and outputs garbage.
+* Refactor network feeding to use tf.data instead of feed_dict.
+* Attach NN meta to the frozen model
 * More languages!

 ## Help